PieLabs/serve-pie/README.md

 PIE stands for Portable Interaction Element.
 Serve PIE is a  development server for running PIEs locally.

+## XApi example branch

+This branch is an example of a container interacting with [xapi](https://www.adlnet.gov/adl-research/performance-tracking-analysis/experience-api/).

+> These modifications are only present to illustrate how interaction between *a* container and xapi might work.
+They are not intended to be part of `serve-pie` tooling.

+The modifications to allow this to run are:

+* sample-item.js - read in lrs config from `process.argv` and passe them to `render.jade`.
+* render.jade - call `setObject` on `pieXapi` global.
+* render.jade - init the lrs config
+* render.jade - include a control panel to display the lrs config.

+### CLI Params

+* `--lrs-endpoint`
+* `--lrs-user`
+* `--lrs-password`
+* `--lrs-email`

 ## Install

 ### Requirements